oroinc/crm-application/README.md

 ```

-- Make sure that you have installed Java
+- Make sure that you have installed NodeJS

 - Go to app/config folder and create parameters.yml using parameters.yml.dist as example.
 Update database name and credentials.
   Alternatively parameters.yml can be created automatically on the next step when run composer install command,